bongaquino/k8s-secupi-gateway/infra-aws/acm/README.md

 # AWS Certificate Manager (ACM) Module

-This module provisions SSL/TLS certificates using AWS Certificate Manager for the Koneksi infrastructure.
+This module provisions SSL/TLS certificates using AWS Certificate Manager for the bongaquino infrastructure.

 ## Overview